Notable People

 The recent destination of the works also matters.

 Parts of the Kauders cache have gone to the Jewish Museum in Prague, The Jewish Museum in New York, the United States Holocaust Memorial Museum, and Te Papa Tongarewa in New Zealand.
 That distribution turns a private rediscovery into a public art-historical problem.
-Curators, scholars, and general audiences now have to decide how to place her: as a Holocaust victim, a woman modernist, a Prague painter, a Jewish artist, or all of these at once.
+Curators, scholars, and general audiences now have to decide how to place her: as a Holocaust victim, a woman modernist, a Prague painter, a Jewish artist, or several of these at once.

 That is a better legacy than posthumous pity.